Skip to content

 Saved tokens in Netaxept's database become unaccessible, if they have been created more than 1100 days ago, or when the recurring payments token's expiration date has passed.

 Tokens can be created during a purchase as well as independently of a purchase.
 To create a token during a purchase, the regular payment flow for authorising and capture remains the same.
 Only the recurring payments related parameters have to be added to the calls.
-LINKS to payment flow
+For additional information, refer to payment flow.

 Create a token without a purchase

-When using updateStoredPaymentInfo="true", the amount is not longer a mandatory parameter in the Register call.
+When using updateStoredPaymentInfo="true", the amount is no longer a mandatory parameter in the Register call.
 If an amount is sent with the Register call it will be ignored.

 RegisterCardPaymentWindow2